 |Base or superior border||Inguinal Ligament|

-The boundaries of the femoral triangle can be remembered using the word SAIL, as demonstrated in the table above.
+The borders of the femoral triangle can be remembered using the word SAIL, as demonstrated in the table above.
 As well as these boundaries, the femoral triangle also has a floor and a roof.
 The floor is comprised of four muscles that can be easily remembered by using the mnemonic APPI (adductor longus, pectineus, psoas major and illiacus muscles).
 The roof is formed by the fascia lata, superficial fascia, and the skin.
 The apex of the triangle is pointed downwards towards the adductor canal.

 The word NAVEL is used to orientate the contents of the femoral triangle from lateral to medial as follows: